-The MCC Boyd-Tandon Business School, founded on the bedrock of MCC values – Academic Excellence, Spiritual Vitality and Social Relevance.
-It is named after Dr. Alexander John Boyd, Principal and pioneer of the development of MCC from 1938 to 1956 and Chandrika Tandon who completed B.Com. in MCC in 1973 and achieved global acclaim by becoming the CEO of various organizations.
+The MCC Boyd Business School is founded on the bedrock of MCC values – Academic Excellence, Spiritual Vitality and Social Relevance.
+It is named after Dr. Alexander John Boyd, Principal and pioneer of the development of the MCC from 1938 to 1956 and Chandrika Tandon who completed B.Com. in MCC in 1973 and achieved global acclaim by becoming the CEO of various organizations.

 Dr Boyd is renowned for preaching and practising the Principles of Management long before they were formally acquiesced by the Business World.

 Ms Tandon, the founder of Tandon capital associates, has worked with 20 global institutions as Board Member and CEO.
 Her contribution to the establishment of the MCC Boyd Tandon School of Business shows her deep sense of belongingness and love for her alma mater.

 MCC Boyd Business School envisions a World-class Business School catering to the changing needs of the business world.

 To mould the professional aspirants to be socially responsible Business-Leaders by connecting with the challenges of the corporate world, grounded in the guiding principles of MCC – Spiritual Vitality, Social Relevance and Academic Excellence.